YTsaurus Airflow Provider

 RemoveOperator

 Operator for removing a Cypress node.
-Implements the functionality of remove from the Python SDK.
+It implements the remove functionality from the Python SDK.

 Parameters: